 Canada and the European Union

 The European Union (EU) is a strategic partner for Canada.
-The Canada-EU relationship is based on shared values, a long history of close cooperation, and strong people-to-people ties.
-Our relationship with the EU is the oldest formal relationship the EU has with any industrialized country, dating back to 1959.
-Thanks to the Canada-EU Strategic Partnership Agreement and the Canada-EU Comprehensive Economic and Trade Agreement (CETA), we are now working more closely than ever across on the whole policy spectrum, including foreign policy, international peace and security, trade and investment, and development cooperation.
+The Canada-EU relationship is based on shared values, a long history of close cooperation, and strong people to-people ties.
+Our ever-growing relationship with the EU is the oldest formal relationship the EU has with any industrialized country, dating back to 1959.
+Thanks to the Canada-EU Strategic Partnership Agreement (SPA) and the Canada-EU Comprehensive Economic and Trade Agreement (CETA), we are now working more closely than ever on a wide range of issues, including foreign policy, international peace and security, trade and investment, climate change and environment, health, and development cooperation.

-The European Union is a strategic partner for Canada and we share many common values and policy priorities.
+The EU is a strategic partner for Canada and we share many common values and policy priorities.

-Canada and the EU enjoy a strong bilateral relationship across the broad spectrum of political and foreign and security policy.
+Canada and the EU enjoy a strong bilateral relationship across the broad spectrum of political, foreign policy, and security policy issues.

-Canada and the EU enjoy a strong bilateral trade and investment relationship.
+Canada and the EU enjoy a strong and ever-growing bilateral trade and investment relationship.